DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Introduction

 We show the effectiveness of DST-Det on the OV-LVIS~\cite{lvis_data}, OV-V3Det~\cite{wang2023v3det} and OV-COCO~\cite{coco_dataset} benchmarks.
-Our proposed method consistently outperforms existing state-of-the-art methods~\cite{VLDet,wu2023baron,Kuo2022FVLMOO} on LVIS and V3Det without introducing any extra parameters and inference costs.
+Our proposed method consistently outperforms existing state-of-the-art methods~\cite{VLDet,wu2023baron,Kuo2022FVLMOO} on LVIS and V3Det without introducing extra parameters and inference costs.
 Specifically, DST-Det achieves 34.5\% rare mask AP for novel categories on OV-LVIS.
-With the Faster-RCNN framework~\cite{ren2015faster}, our method achieves 13.5\% novel classes mAP on V3Det, which boosts previous methods by 6.8 \% mAP.
+With the Faster-RCNN framework~\cite{ren2015faster}, our method achieves 13.5\% novel classes mAP on V3Det, boosting previous methods by 6.8 \% mAP.
 Moreover, our method improves considerably on the smaller vocabulary dataset COCO compared to the baseline method.
 In particular, with recent work~\cite{wu2023clipself} as a strong baseline, our method achieves the new state-of-the-art result with 46.7\% AP on novel classes.
 We also provide detailed ablation studies and visual analyses, both of which validate the effectiveness of the DST-Det framework.
+Moreover, we further compare our method with two offline pseudo label methods~\cite{pb-ovd, vl-plm} under the fair comparison setting, where our method still achieves stronger results.